About the climate outlooks

 - In May 2013 the Bureau changed the model it uses for its climate outlook service to a dynamical model.
 Outlooks were previously based on a statistical system which used only historical climate as a guide to the future.

 - Model accuracy (also known as model confidence or model skill) is a measure of how well the model has performed at that time of year in the past.
 One way that the Bureau measures the accuracy of its climate models is by comparing how often the real outcomes matched the forecast.
-This measurement of accuracy is known as percent consistent (or past accuracy), and has been tested for the Bureau's seasonal outlook model over the period from 1981 to 2010.
+This measurement of accuracy is known as percent consistent (or past accuracy), and has been tested for the Bureau's climate outlook model over the period from 1981 to 2010.

 |75% and above — very high|